PierreSenellart/provsql/doc/TODO/scalar-subqueries.md

   (multiplicity preserved) -- `rewrite_uncorrelated_antijoin`;
 - a **HAVING comparison of an aggregate against a grouped column** (per-group variable RHS), wrapped like a constant in `having_OpExpr_to_provenance_cmp`;
-- a multi-table / auto-wrapped outer FROM, and an untracked outer relation.
+- a multi-table / auto-wrapped outer FROM, and an untracked outer relation;
+- a **sublink whose body touches no tracked relation** (over an untracked table, or a constant/derived source): a deterministic condition/value (untracked data is certain), passed straight through to Postgres with the row keeping its provenance -- the "Subqueries not supported" error now fires only when a sublink's body involves a tracked relation (`query_has_tracked_sublink`).

 This note tracks only what is **still rejected** -- each with the clean `ProvSQL: Subqueries (EXISTS, IN, scalar subquery) not supported` error, never a